AlexandreResende/cache-api/README.md

 [ ] design a possible architecture for the project thinking about reliability, scalability and maintainability (system design)

-[ ] use a loggin tool like sentry
+[ ] use a logging tool like sentry

 [ ] tests - unit and integration

-[] setup for chai on test folder - so I can test rejected promises
+[] setup for chai on test folder

-[] test rejected promises
+[] test rejected promises - add chai as promise

 [] add retry operation for delete all cache entries when deletion failed

-[] add  try/catch statement on repository
+[] add  try/catch statement on repository - learn more about error handling

 [] add swagger

 [] add pipeline - github actions to project to run tests

+[] improve infra setup for hosting app on cloud provider - eg heroku

+[] improve documentation on how to use the API and its behaviors

+[] learn more about mongodb - advantages and disadvantages